Stone Brewing Co.

-Stone Brewing (formerly Stone Brewing Co.) is a brewery headquartered in Escondido, California, USA.
-Founded in 1996 in San Marcos, California, it is the largest brewery in Southern California.
-Based on 2020 sales volume it is the ninth largest craft brewery in the United States.
+Stone Brewing (formerly Stone Brewing Co.) is a brewery headquartered in Escondido, California, United States.
+Founded in 1996 in San Marcos, it is the largest brewery in Southern California.
+Based on 2020 sales volume, it is the ninth largest craft brewery in the United States.

 The brewery's first beer was Stone Pale Ale, which was considered to be its flagship ale until it was retired in 2015.
 The company's best known brand is Arrogant Bastard Ale, which has been described as a "watershed beer" that "put San Diego on the craft brew map."
-Most of Stone's beers are characteristic of west-coast craft brews, meaning that they have a high hop content.
-Compared to the macro-produced lagers, many Stone brews feature alcohol percentages that are well above average, ranging from 4.8% to 13%.
+Most of Stone's beers are characteristic of west-coast craft beer, meaning that they have a high hop content, and an average alcohol strength between 6% and 10%.

-Stone Brewing is rated as a "world class brewery" by the two largest beer enthusiast websites, RateBeer and BeerAdvocate.
+Stone Brewing has been rated as a "world class brewery" by two beer enthusiast websites, RateBeer and BeerAdvocate.
 Stone Brewing has been voted by the readers of Beer Advocate as the #1 "All Time Top Brewery on Planet Earth."

-In June 2022, Stone and Sapporo Breweries announced that they had reached an agreement for Sapporo to purchase Stone Brewing, with the purchase expected to close in August 2022.
+In August 2022, Sapporo Breweries bought Stone for $165 million, with the Stone brewery taking on production of Sapporo beers in California for distribution across North America.